The Linda F. Hayward Florida Veterinary Scholars Program

 Key Words: Blood pressure measurements, OTC sphygmomanometer, feline, validation

-Project: Comparison of blood pressure readings using an OTC sphygmomanometer vs a validated veterinary sphygmomanometer in cats
+Project: Comparison of tail blood pressure measurements using a low-cost OTC blood pressure device, a validated

 Helena Zomer